The Virtue of Humility

 In Steps 4 through 10, we effectuate this surrender and grow in humility as we take stock of specific defects of character and emotion, admit to them, become entirely ready to let them go, ask for their removal, and make amends.

 In Step 11, we approach the highest form of humility as we develop “a full willingness, in all times and places, to find and to do the will of God."
-In Step 12, we seek to “walk humbly under the grace of God” with each and every step we take.

 In the Traditions, humility is associated with the problem of self-importance: our desire to stand out, take the spotlight, elevate ourselves, dominate, rule, control, and generally exercise power as members of AA, all of which stand in the way of practicing the spiritual principles in the fellowship and threaten to tear it apart.

-The link between humility and the lack of concern with self-importance is reaffirmed when we read further that, “Moved by the spirit of anonymity, we try to give up our natural desires for personal distinction as A.A. members both among fellow alcoholics and before the general public” (our emphasis).
+The link between humility and the lack of concern with self-importance is reaffirmed when we read further that, “Moved by the spirit of anonymity, we try to give up our natural desires for personal distinction as A.A. members both among fellow alcoholics and before the general public” (ibid., our emphasis).
 The same link is made in Step 12, where we read that, as a result of our ongoing spiritual awakening, our “distorted drives have been restored to something like their true purpose and direction.
-We no longer strive to dominate or rule those about us in order to gain self-importance” (p.
+We no longer strive to dominate or rule those about us in order to gain self-importance” (ibid., p.
 124, our emphasis).

 We have been freed from the pride that is “the chief block to true progress” (12&12, S4, p.
 49).
 Being at the very core of the Steps and of the Traditions then, humility is also at the heart of our spiritual awakening which is their transcendent goal, for it is through such an awakening that we are transformed.